To make it easier to see which plants are available in your area, please click on the drop-down box above and select your region.

 Commercial landscapes in USDA zones 7 through 11 (no lifting required).
 It is ideal for planting in garden beds, borders and container plantings.
 Great for water gardens, ponds and bogs.

 Dense clump-forming plant with horizontal subterranean rhizomes.
 Upright growth habit.
-Full mature height achieved in one season.

 Annual rhizome development.